arnoldmw/thremulate/docs/Quick_Start.md

 ## 7. And that is your first adversary emulation with Thremulate.
 Congratulations!!

-Have a peek at your insightful dashboard to view your progress and run more techniques if the charts are not putting a smile on your face.
+Have a peek at your insightful dashboard to view your progress and run more techniques if the charts are flat.
 Happy Thremulating.

-I'd appreciate a sentence or two of feedback.
-Thanks in advance.

 ![Dashboard](../screenshots/dashboard.png)